unytco/unyt-sandbox-tx5/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-description: Suggest an idea for this project
+about: Suggest an idea for this project
 title: "[FEATURE]"
 labels: [feature]
+assignees: ""
 ---

 **Describe the feature**